 More Fun/Less Serious Bio

-I live in Houston, TX with my four-year-old and almost two-year-old sons, a devoted husband, and one neurotic rat terrier.
+I live in Houston, TX with my devoted husband and our five and three-year-old sons.
 You’re just as likely to find me with a full cart of literary fiction and poetry at a used book store as standing in line to see Joss Whedon at a comic book convention.
-I read, write, ride my bikes, knit or crochet, randomly quote cult classic movies, and perform an acceptable zombie shamble.
-I will defend the Oxford comma until my last breath.
-I look forward to Halloween with my family 364 days of the year.
-I love art, all forms of mass media, and the mixing of genres and mediums.
-The changes to art and culture brought about by the web and social networking excite me in both good and bad ways, and I’m thrilled to be a part of the cultural shift.
-Despite periodic dry spells and distractions, I know poetry still loves me–I hope as much as I have and will always love it.
+I read, write, edit, ride bikes, knit or crochet, randomly quote cult classic movies, and perform an acceptable zombie shamble.
+Serious proponent of haiku and senryu. dippy lover of God, and profound hater of keyboard courage and trolls, I will shamelessly defend the Oxford comma until my last breath.
+The changes to art and culture brought about by the web and social networking excite me in both good and bad ways.
+Despite periodic dry spells and distractions, I know poetry still loves me–I hope as much as I will always love it.